ASEAN Agreement on Transboundary Haze Pollution: Institutional structure

 The agreement is managed by the Ministers of Environment and other representatives from the respective ASEAN countries.
 Meetings are coordinated under the ASEAN Socio-Cultural Community Council (ASCC), one of three councils, subsidiary to the ASEAN summit and its chair.

 Activities

 The treaty calls for haze to be mitigated through concerted national efforts and intensified regional and international co-operation in the context of sustainable development.
 This is to be done through monitoring and prevention activities.

 Protocols

-The official procedure or system of rules that informs this agreement is the 'ASEAN Way' set of region norms and codes of diplomatic conduct characterised by principles of non-interference, consultation, consensus, quiet diplomacy, symbolism, and organizational minimalism.
+The official procedure or system of rules that informs this agreement is the 'ASEAN Way' set of region norms and codes of diplomatic conduct characterised by principles of non-interference, consultation, consensus, quiet diplomacy, symbolism, and organisational minimalism.

 Achievements

 In October 2013 ASEAN leaders approved a joint haze monitoring system at a cost of US$100,000.
 Additionally, Singapore has offered to start working directly with Indonesian farmers to encourage sustainable practices and minimise the problem over time by "tackling the haze issue at its root".
 Singapore has worked with farmers in this way in Indonesia's Jambi province in the past.